 I’d been overseas to many third-world countries, developed a lot of buildings and the like for the Aboriginal community under the Aboriginal Community Assistance program.
 I’ve been involved in clearing mines and those sorts of things in some third-world and war-affected countries.

-So, I had a passion for sustainable building and such, and that’s what led us to where we are today.
+So, I had a passion for sustainable building and that’s what led us to where we are today.

 We Needed Information To Grow

-Although I came from a military background, military construction background, things like marketing and management were done by others, and starting a small business with my two sons meant that we were doing everything.
+Although I came from a military construction background, things like marketing and management were done by others, and starting a small business with my two sons meant that we were doing everything.

 I never had exposure to marketing, so that was a real eye-opener to me of how we would achieve it, and being in a small country town, initially word of mouth was enough to get by.